How to Stop Being Insecure In Relationship

 It is good practice when insecurities about body image are affecting your relationship to remind yourself that your partner chooses to be with you

-The fact that he or she has made this choice suggests that in his or her eyes, you are an attractive person!
+The fact that they made this choice suggests that in their eyes, you are an attractive person!

 To undermine this with self-criticism and denial is a form of rejection of your partner’s affection, and you may find that what has been perceived as disinterest is actually hurt and exhaustion from trying to love someone who doesn’t love him or herself.